pgte/node-buzzard/README.md

 var header = Client.header(credentials);

-// use request, jquery or whatvs, but inject the header:
+// use request, jquery or whatvs, just be sure to send the HTTP header:

 'Authorization': header
 ```